Preparing Manuscripts

 Values such as standard errors, standard deviations, and t statistics that are displayed in parentheses below the coefficients or means should be identified as such in the notes to the table.
 Alternatively, they can be placed in their own columns with appropriate column heads identifying them.

 When additional information is necessary to clarify the table, use notes beneath the rule closing the body of the table.
-General notes (indicated by “Note:” or “Notes:”) should be presented first; more specific notes indicated by superscripted letters a, b, c, and so on, should be presented next; sources should be identified next (indicated by “Source:” or “Sources:”); and significance values should appear last.
+General notes (indicated by “Note:” or “Notes:”) should be presented first; more specific notes indicated by superscripted letters a, b, c, and so on, should be presented next; sources should be identified next (indicated by “Source:” or “Sources:”); and significance values should appear last, in the order †, *, **, ***.

 Figures

 Figures are numbered consecutively in the order in which they are cited and discussed in the text.
-Each figure must have a title.
-The title is run on with any notes describing the figure, including an explanation of any abbreviations used in the figure.
-The combined title and notes are shown beneath the figure.
+Each figure must have a title (in initial cap only), which is run into any notes describing the figure or its source, including explanations of any abbreviations used.
+The combined title and notes should be placed beneath the figure.

-When a figure contains multiple panels, it may be useful to distinguish those panels with letters.
-In those cases, use lowercase letters (a, b, and so on) to distinguish the panels.
-If you need to reference particular panels in the text, do so separately from the figure number (e.g., “In panel a of Figure 1,” not “In Figure 1a”).
+When a figure contains multiple panels distinguished by lowercase letters and you reference particular panels in the text, do so separately from the figure number (e.g., “In panel a of Figure 1,” not “In Figure 1a”).